samueloladosu37/samueloladosu37/README.md

 ##⚡ **Other Interests**
 > Cloud Services , IT/Networking, Data Center Operations, Cyber Security
+> I am always curious about artificial intelligence and its application to design, modelling and simulation, product and project development.
+I use Gen. AI-assisted tools to automate workflows, optimize designs, and improve processes.

 ## 📫 Let's Connect
 - LinkedIn: [https://www.linkedin.com/in/samueloladosu/]